Tim Bowen's wise words on idioms have certainly struck the right note with us.

 If you dance to someone’s tune, you do what they tell you to do and, in that situation, it's that person who calls the tune (is in control), as in ‘At the moment the money markets are not sure who is in charge and who is calling the tune’.

-The expression to the tune of is used to emphasize how large a sum of money is, as in ‘The company is in debt to the tune of £1.2 billion’, and if something goes for a song, it is sold at a very cheap price, as in ‘Video recorders are going for a song these days’.
+The expression to the tune of is used to emphasize how large a sum of money is, as in ‘The company is in debt to the tune of £1.2 billion’, and if something goes for a song, it is sold at a very cheap price, as in ‘Many products in the shops are going for a song these days’.